-Znojmo is a royal and ancient town which features a castle that overlooks the River valley at Dyje.
+Znojmo is a royal and ancient town that features a castle that overlooks the River valley at Dyje.
 For hundreds of years, it marked a vital border between Austria and Moravia.
 Throughout the Cold War, which effectively turned the border region into a no-go area, this town degenerated, ostracised from its’ hinterland in lower Austria.

-Numerous extremely quaint pensions have opened recently, to make Znojmo the ideal selection for a couple of leisure days following a busy stay in Prague, or as a nice stopping-off location, should you be travelling in-between Vienna and Prague.
+Numerous extremely quaint pensions have opened recently to make Znojmo the ideal selection for a couple of leisure days following a busy stay in Prague, or as a nice stopping-off location.
+Should you be travelling in between Vienna and Prague.

 Minibus Prague – Znojmo.
 Quickest way how to travel between Prague and Znojmo.
 Book online.

 Znojmo was established as far back in history as the seventh century, and this town became prominent during the ninth century, once the Grand Moravian Empire swept to power.
 During the eleventh and twelfth centuries, Prince Břetislav the First built a fortress in the town.
 In 1226, the king awarded Znojmo rights (which included winemaking and collecting taxes)—even before Brno, the Moravian capital.
 The location of Znojmo, on the border, ensured that it was the natural choice to be a centre for trading, and the Czech kings took great care of the town.